by Victor Sesma

 SIM cards are available from two main places:

-– the network’s website to get it delivered by mail
+– online at the network’s website to get it delivered by mail

 – shops where the SIM is sold